Political psychology: Evolution

 Evolutionary psychology plays a significant role in understanding how the current political regime came to be.
 It is an approach that focuses on the structure of human behavior claiming its dependence on the social and ecological environment.
 Developed through natural selection, the human brain functions to react appropriately to environmental challenges of coalitional conflict using psychological mechanisms and modifications.
 An example of political conflict would involve state aggression such as war.
 Psychological mechanisms work to digest what is taken in from internal and external information regarding the current habitat and project it in the most suited form of action such as acts of aggression, retrieval, dominance, submission and so forth.

 Political identity and voting behavior

 In order to make inferences and predictions about behavior concerning voting decision, certain key public influences must be considered.
 These influences include the role of emotions, political socialization, political sophistication, tolerance of diversity of political views and the media.
 The effect of these influences on voting behavior is best understood through theories on the formation of attitudes, beliefs, schema, knowledge structures and the practice of information processing.
 The degree to which voting decision is affected by internal processing systems of political information and external influences, alters the quality of making truly democratic decisions.
+Perceiving external events such as terrorist attacks, governmental warnings, and shifts in racial demography can lead to shifts in political opinion (Jost, 2017).